 - 1 teaspoon Worcestershire sauce

-1. Heat the oil and butter in a large skillet over medium heat until butter melts.
-Add the onion and cook, stirring occasionally, until the onion is caramelized, about 50 minutes.
-Reducing the heat as needed to prevent the onion from burning.
-Remove from heat, stir in the salt and pepper, and cool to room temperature, about 15 minutes.
-Coarsely chop the onion mixture.
+Heat the oil and butter in a large skillet over medium heat until butter melts.
+Add the onion and cook, stirring occasionally, until the onion is caramelized, about 50 minutes, reducing the heat as needed to prevent the onion from burning.
+Remove from heat, stir in the salt and pepper and cool to room temperature, about 15 minutes.
+Coarsely chop the onion mixture.2.

-2. Combine the cream cheese, sour cream, mayonnaise and Worcestershire sauce in a bowl, stirring with a whisk until smooth.
-Fold in the onion mixture.
+Combine the cream cheese, sour cream, mayonnaise and Worcestershire sauce in a bowl, stirring with a whisk until smooth.
+Fold in the onion mixture.3.

-3. Cover and refrigerate until chilled, about 30 minutes.
-Serve with the potato chips.
+Cover and refrigerate until chilled, about 30 minutes.
+Serve with Homemade Potato Chips.